 Brining does have one negative effect on poultry: Adding moisture to the skin as well as the flesh which can prevent the skin from crisping when cooked.
 This can be overcome by air-drying, a technique used in many Chinese recipes for roast duck and chicken.
 Letting brined chicken and turkey dry uncovered in the refrigerator allows surface moisture to evaporate, making the skin visibly more dry and taut and therefore promoting crispness when cooked.
 Although this step is optional, if crisp skin is a goal, it’s worth the extra time.
 For best results, air-dry whole brined birds overnight.
 Brined chicken parts can be air-dried for several hours.
 Transfer the brined bird to a heavy-duty cooling rack set over a rimmed baking sheet, pat the bird dry with paper towels, and refrigerate.
 The rack lifts the bird off the baking sheet, allowing air to circulate freely under the bird.
 If you are not air-drying your fowl it is best to pat dry the skin with paper towels before roasting in a hot oven.

 Surprisingly, brining has one large positive effect on fish fillets, a quick brine (only 10 mins) greatly improves the appearance of cooked fillets, because the brine reduces the unsightly white layer of albumin that coagulates on the surface during cooking, I highly recommend brining fish fillets when presentation is paramount.

 ITEMS THAT BENEFIT FROM BRINING

-Lean cuts of meat with mild flavour tend to benefit most from flavour brining also most nuts and seeds can be brined with good affect.
+Lean cuts of meat with mild flavor tend to benefit most from flavor brining also most nuts and seeds can be brined with good affect.
 These include: